SteavenToolBox/Windows/README.md

 # SteavenToolBox
-A Free Open Source Toolbox For Windows 11 and Windows 10!
+A Free Open Source Toolbox For Windows 11 and Windows 10 and Windows 7!

 > **Readme**